 This work would hardly involve the historical revisionism so much decried by Emmanuel Macron.
 It is rather a question of re-examining the facts in the light of the values long proclaimed by the great universal France: freedom, equality, fraternity.
 It is a work of truth, morals and justice.

 However, is France ready?
-May 10th marked the twentieth anniversary of the adoption of the law tending to the recognition of the slave trade and slavery as a crime against humanity.
-The French president who, five days earlier sang the glory of Bonaparte, who himself took part in this dehumanizing enterprise, made no solemn speech to commemorate the occasion.
+May 10th marked the twentieth anniversary of the adoption of the law “pertaining to the recognition of the slave trade and slavery as a crime against humanity”.
+The French president who, five days earlier sang the glory of Bonaparte, who himself took part in this dehumanizing enterprise, made no solemn speech for the occasion.